ackben0226/ackben0226.github.io/_posts/2024-07-18-Enhancing-Cybersecurity-Resilience-Through-ML.md

 image: "/posts/cyberimage.jpg"
 tag: [Python, PCA, XGBoost, RFC, SVC, DT]
 ---
+## Project Description
-This project explores the application of machine learning techniques to cybersecurity, focusing on network traffic classification for intrusion detection.
+This project explores the application of machine learning techniques to cybersecurity, focusing on network traffic classification for intrusion detection and Invalid Traffic (IVT) detection.
 It compares supervised learning models like Random Forest (RF), XGBoost (XGB), Decision Trees (DT), and Support Vector Machines (SVM) across benchmark datasets such as CICIDS2017.
-The research aims to enhance threat detection accuracy, minimize false positives, and optimize resource use in cybersecurity operations.
+The research aims to enhance threat detection accuracy, minimize false positives, reduce IVT-related risks, and optimize resource use in cybersecurity operations.

 ## Table of Content
 - Project Description